Vince Chhabria: Notable rulings

-In 2022, Chhabria presided over the sentencing of Jose Inez Garcia Zarate, a illegal alien who was acquitted of the 2015 shooting death of Kate Steinle in San Francisco but pleaded guilty to being a felon in possession of a firearm and a person illegally in the country in possession of a firearm.
+In 2022, Chhabria presided over the sentencing of Jose Inez Garcia Zarate, an illegal alien who was acquitted of the 2015 shooting death of Kate Steinle in San Francisco but pleaded guilty to being a felon in possession of a firearm and a person illegally in the country in possession of a firearm.
 Chhabria sentenced Zarate, who had been in Federal prison for seven years, to time served.
-In sentencing Zarate, Chhabria warned, "“If you return to this country again and you are back in front of me, I will not spare you.
+In sentencing Zarate, Chhabria warned, “If you return to this country again and you are back in front of me, I will not spare you.
 Let this be your last warning: do not return to this country.”

+In 2025, Chhabria ruled in a 40-page decision that Meta's use of copyrighted books, by authors such as Junot Diaz, Ta-Nehisi Coates, David Henry Hwang, Laura Lippman, and Sarah Silverman, among others, to train its AI model, LLama AI, was protected under the fair use doctrine in U.S. copyright law.